Detecting wide binaries using machine learning algorithms: Wide binary classification problem

 \item Nearest Neighbour Search: For each of the clusters, NNS was employed to efficiently search for the binary pairs.
 Given the 3D Cartesian positions \( (x, y, z) \) of stars derived from Gaia parallaxes and sky coordinates, the Euclidean distance between two stars A and B is calculated as:

 For each binary system, the search for its nearest neighbouring binary system in this 3D space was performed.
-The resulting nearest neighbour distances provide a quantitative measure of local stellar density and can be used to flag potentially non-isolated binaries. \end{enumerate}
+The resulting nearest neighbour distances provide a quantitative measure of local stellar density and can be used to flag potentially non-isolated binaries. \end{enumerate} It is important to note that the sole purpose of the nearest neighbour search is to find pairs of stars constituting wide binaries within the list of predicted wide binary systems.
+In general, for example in tests of gravity, nearest neighbour search should also include nearest neighbour single stars to avoid contamination.